Workflow for OP PSD2 Confirmation of Funds API

 4.1 Constructing the authorization request

-The request is a JSON Web token that has been signed with a QSEALC private key (or a key which emulates QSEALC) using RS256 or ES256.
+The request is a JSON Web Token that has been signed with a QSEALC private key (or a key which emulates QSEALC) using RS256 or ES256.
 The corresponding public key must be made available at a registered JWKS endpoint (not required in sandbox).

-Padding characters ("=") should be omitted as per https://tools.ietf.org/html/rfc7515#section-2.
+Padding characters ("=") should be omitted as per (see Terminology in JSON Web Signature (JWS)).

 The header and payload of the JWT request have the following structure: